On this page

 Mohamad H. Mirhi: Mohamad’s masters thesis research focused on wastewater remediation technologies and scale formation on heated surfaces.
 His work addressed problems related to purification technologies for water produced during oil recovery and water used during hydrofracking.
 Mohamad received his Bachelor’s of Engineering in Mechanical Engineering along with the Highly Distinguished Graduate Award from the American University of Beirut, Lebanon in June 2011, and his SM from MIT in June 2013.

 Jacob Miller: Jacob pursued his Master’s degree while continuing to work part time at GE Aviation in Lynn, MA as a gas turbine design engineer.
 His research focused on the thermal balancing of desalination systems to reduce entropy generation and increase system efficiency.
 Prior to MIT, Jacob worked full time at GE Aviation and graduated from Yale University with a BS in Mechanical Engineering.
-Jacob now works at TIAX, LLC.
+Most recently, Jacob co-founded a start-up on combined evaporative and membrane HVAC technology, M2 Thermal Solutions.

 Martin Sievers: Martin Sievers is a doctoral student at Stuttgart University, Germany.
 He obtained a B. Sc. in General Engineering Science and a Dipl.-Ing. in Mechanical Engineering from Hamburg University of Technology, Germany.
 In 2008/09 he was a visiting graduate student in the Department of Mechanical Engineering at the University of California at Berkeley and in 2010 in the Department of Mechanical Engineering at Massachusetts Institute of Technology.
 His research interests are power electronics cooling, heat exchanger design, and fluid dynamics of multi-component mixtures involving heat and mass transfer.